Nhatto20/JP-Cosyvoice2-Demo/README.md

   year={2024}
 }

-@article{du2025cosyvoice,
-  title={CosyVoice 3: Towards In-the-wild Speech Generation via Scaling-up and Post-training}, author={Du, Zhihao and Gao, Changfeng and Wang, Yuxuan and Yu, Fan and Zhao, Tianyu and Wang, Hao and Lv, Xiang and Wang, Hui and Shi, Xian and An, Keyu and others}, journal={arXiv preprint arXiv:2505.17589}, year={2025}
-}

 @inproceedings{lyu2025build,
   title={Build LLM-Based Zero-Shot Streaming TTS System with Cosyvoice}, author={Lyu, Xiang and Wang, Yuxuan and Zhao, Tianyu and Wang, Hao and Liu, Huadai and Du, Zhihao},